To promote the life-long development of healthy, empowered, and responsible young citizens.

-The Cyndi Taylor Krier Juvenile Correctional Treatment Center is a long-term residential program facility which has 96 beds and provides combined structure and security with a focus on therapeutic intervention and rehabilitation.
+The Cyndi Taylor Krier Juvenile Correctional Treatment Center is a long-term residential program facility with 96 beds and provides combined structure and security with a focus on therapeutic intervention and rehabilitation.
 Although, at first glance, the objectives of a secure facility and treatment center seem at different ends of a continuum, they not only operate parallel to each other but merge to utilize the best aspects of both.
 This is possible through the efforts of knowledgeable, dedicated staff.
-By bringing into focus the efforts of treatment officers, therapists, teachers, psychologists, psychiatrists, probation officers, nurses and physicians, residents at the Center receive treatment intended to address a multitude of issues.
-Residential Treatment Officers maintain safety and security, promote treatment plans, and provide day-to-day support and encouragement to youth in program.
+By bringing into focus the efforts of treatment officers, therapists, teachers, psychologists, psychiatrists, probation officers, nurses and physicians, residents receive treatment intended to address a multitude of issues.
+Residential Treatment Officers maintain safety and security, promote treatment plans, and provide day-to-day support and encouragement to residents.

 Residents at the Krier Center are part of our community and, as they mature, they will assume adult roles in the community.
-Through individual treatment plans developed at the Krier Center with input from professionals including, but not limited to, psychologists, teachers, parents, medical staff, counselors, probation officers and treatment officers, residents are given the opportunity to address issues that have affected them.
-The intent of the treatment provided is to resolve these issues and provide residents the tools needed to make better decisions and choices in their lives in order to successfully enter adulthood and contribute to the community.
-Family members are integral to the continued success of residents once they graduate from the Krier Center.
-Krier Center staff makes every effort to involve family members in the development of treatment plans as well as aftercare plans prior to graduation from the program.
+Through individual treatment plans developed with input from professionals including, but not limited to, psychologists, teachers, parents, medical staff, counselors, probation officers and treatment officers, residents are given the opportunity to address issues that have affected them.
+The intent of the treatment provided is to resolve these issues and provide residents the tools needed to make better decisions and choices in their lives to successfully enter adulthood and contribute to the community.
+Family members are integral to the continued success of residents after graduation from the Krier Center.
+Krier Center staff make every effort to involve family members in the development of treatment plans as well as aftercare plans prior to graduation.

 ROPES Challenge Course